TAP-GGC/ArtifyAI/README.md

 ### How to Run Artify AI
 [Click here to view instructions](/documents/tutorial%20materials/how%20to%20download%20artify%20ai.md)

-### Processing Setup Video
+### Video How to Run Artify AI
-Click on the image below for a video showing how to setup Processing step-by-step [<img align="center" src= "media/technology/setupImage.PNG" width="" height="">](https://youtu.be/5eAuQSZGzNE)
+Click on the image below for a video showing how to setup Artify AI step-by-step [<img align="center" src= "media/technology/setupImage.PNG" width="" height="">](https://youtu.be/5eAuQSZGzNE)